 Myth #1: There is an occupation list

-Many potential applicants believe that there is still a valid occupation list for the Federal Skilled Worker’s Program -meaning only people within certain occupations can apply.
+Many potential applicants believe that there is still a valid occupation list for the Federal Skilled Worker’s Program.
+This suggests that only people within certain occupations can apply.
 This is false.

 The occupation list is no longer applicable.
 Basically, there are points for the number of years of work experience you have but none associated with a certain occupation.
-You must classify your occupation/experience by choosing a National Occupation Code which will be included in your Express Entry profile, but there are no separate points for one occupation over the other and most skilled occupations are acceptable.
+You must classify your occupation/experience by choosing a National Occupation Code which will be included in your Express Entry profile.
+There are no separate points for one occupation over the other and most skilled occupations are acceptable.

 Applicants should generally have 1-year or more of work experience, a university education, be fluent in English and/or French, and be within a certain age bracket.
 Other factors also matter such as family in Canada, whether the individual or his/her spouse has ever studied or worked in Canada, etc.

 Provincial Nominee Programs can choose applicants on the basis of occupation, to fulfill labor shortages in their own province.
-Some provinces have an in-demand labor occupation list, but we emphasize again, that there is none for Express Entry.
+Some provinces have an in-demand labor occupation list,.
+Nevertheless, we emphasize again, that there is none for Express Entry.

 Myth #2: You need a job offer prior to applying

 If you have a valid full-time job offer, that can get you extra points.
-However, it is not necessary for you to have a job offer when applying for Express Entry as most applicants look for jobs after moving to Canada.
+However, it is not necessary for you to have a job offer when applying for Express Entry.
+Most applicants look for jobs after moving to Canada.

 Having a job within a short period of time after you move can definitely make the move easier though- and that’s where Pursuit can help!
 Pursuit’s Immigration Coaches specialize in taking you through the application and settling in process with ease and guaranteeing success along the way!